vcastilh/translation-noahMakefile/src/_posts/2020-3-13-codam-home.md

 directly, you can choose which compiler to use by setting the `CC` environment variable.
 See my [Makefile tutorial](/tutorials/makefile) for details.

-In some cases the Linux code and macOS code need to be different.
+In some cases, the Linux code and macOS code need to be different.
 For this you can use the `#ifdef` statement.
 For example, if you want `PATH_MAX` you need to include it like this: